Vido/pingo/README.rst

     Some Python experiments have been done with the board.
 See the ``experiments/`` directory for code that may be helpful to start a new driver for a board.

 none
-    Nothing has been done.
+    Nothing has been done yet.
 Great opportunity for you to contribute with experiments and/or start a new driver.